 AKTI holds its annual meeting of members during the Blade Show in Atlanta, Georgia, each year to allow as many members as possible to attend.

-If you are attending an upcoming gun, knife, collectors or trade show, contact us to obtain AKTI materials to display and distribute.
-Proudly display your AKTI membership at shows, on your website, in mailings and on promotional pieces.
+If you are attending an upcoming gun, knife, collectors, or trade show, contact us to obtain AKTI materials to display and distribute.
+Proudly display your AKTI membership at shows, on your website, in social media posts, in mailings, and on promotional pieces.

 If you are a custom knifemaker or a knife supplier, we would welcome your donations of knives for AKTI fundraisers.

-Not ready to commit to membership?
-Stay informed by signing up as a Grassroots Supporter to receive email alerts.
-Then act when we send a call to action to write, call or fax legislators about issues.
-Forward AKTI emails to your address list and tell them how important it is that we work together to ensure that we as individuals continue to have the right to own, carry and use knives and edged tools.
+Not ready to commit to a membership?
+Stay informed by signing up as a Grassroots Supporter to receive our emailed news.
+Then act when we send a call to action to write, email, call or fax legislators about issues.
+Forward AKTI emails to your address list and tell them how important it is that we work together to ensure that we continue to have the right to own, carry and use knives and edged tools.

 Yes!
 Members are encouraged to use the AKTI member logo on their website and printed material.
 You can download the logo in the members’ only section here.

 The easiest and most efficient time to influence legislation is while it is being formed.
-AKTI has a legislative alert system to monitor new federal and state laws laws that are being considered.
-AKTI also works with lawmakers providing general knife education and information, committee testimony and economic impact data.
+AKTI has a legislative alert system to monitor new federal and state laws that are being considered.
+AKTI also works with lawmakers providing general knife education and information, committee testimony, and economic impact data.

 AKTI’s goal is to ensure that any new knife laws do not encroach upon the rights of people to use and carry knives in a responsible manner.
 We also want to be sure that laws passed in haste or fueled by emotion do not make unwitting criminals of otherwise law-abiding citizens.
-AKTI is working state by state, reviewing existing knife laws, introducing amendments that decriminalize responsible knife use.
-We have been successful in several states including CA, FL, SC, AR and TX.
+AKTI is working state by state, reviewing existing knife laws, and introducing amendments that decriminalize responsible knife use.
+We have been successful in several states, and you can check out more in Highlights of AKTI’s History and Successes.

 AKTI works to provide educational information to law enforcement and serve as a resource to help them do their job to protect Americans.
-As the respected industry source of accurate information, we provide technical information about various knives, their properties and uses.
+As the respected industry source of accurate information, we provide technical information about various knives, their properties and uses, as well as knife law information and interpretation.

 AKTI’s goal is to unify the knife and tool industry and to ask individuals and companies to lay aside their narrow competitive differences for the long-term benefit of the entire industry.
 AKTI will not judge the merits of ongoing legal disputes within the industry.